-Because the rock is typically rotten, there is not much known good technical climbing in the Snake Range, but adventuresome climbers might want to try finding a route up Wheeler’s sheer east face.
+Because the rock is typically rotten, there is not much known good technical climbing in the Snake Range.
 A classic climb/hike of the area would be to hike up Wheeler, traverse to Jeff Davis Peak, the second-highest peak in the park, and then drop down into the Wheeler Peak basin, where one can pick up a trail going back to the parking area.
 This route will involve some Class 3 maneuvers and will give a bit of everything great the park has aboveground—high peaks, alpine wildflowers and lakes, a “glacier,” and bristlecone pines.

 What is the most spectacular tree in the country?
 Is it the live oak or the bald cypress or the sycamore of the Southeast?
 The paper birch so common in New England and the Great Lakes?
 The elegant quaking aspen that graces much of the West but grows elsewhere, too?
 The stately western red cedar, coast redwood, or giant sequoia?